Robot Calibration (Laser Tracker)

 Select the button Measure for each of the four sets of measurements.
 This will open a new window that allows taking new measurements as well as import and export existing measurements in a text file (csv or txt format).

-These measurements can be performed anywhere in the tool flange if we measure the same target for all the 6 measurements.
+These measurements can be performed anywhere in the tool flange if you measure the same target for all the 6 measurements.
 To start the measurements, select Measure in the Base setup section.
 The following window will open.
 Then, select Start Measure and the robot will move sequentially through the scheduled measurements.

 The summary will show the position and orientation or the robot reference frame with respect to the calibration reference frame ([x,y,z,w,p,r] format in mm and radians)